noctua815/trading-platform-vue/README.md

 ## Demo

-A live demo is available at [website](https://noctua815.github.io/trading-platform-vue/).
+A live demo is available on the [website](https://noctua815.github.io/trading-platform-vue/).
 ![platform-preview](./public/preview.gif)

 ## Used technologies